 Webpage body text

 This is the body text where you write about your subject and should include your focus keyword.
-Yoast suggests that a webpage should contain around 300 words and that the density of your focus keyword should range between 0.5 and 3% of those words.
+Yoast suggests that a webpage should contain at least 300 words.
+The density of your focus keyword should range between 0.5 and 3% of those words.

 Page copy should be punchy and well written and the keywords flow naturally within it.
-Too few and you will be asked to add more, but too many and you will be warned about keyword stuffing.
+Too few keywords will trigger a prompt to add more.
+But add too many, on the other hand, and you will get a warning about keyword stuffing.